+More and more males are now choosing to ‘live in role as women’.
+But they can’t actually BE FEMALE.
+It’s a medical impossibility.
+There is not such thing as a ‘sex change’.
+This is simple fact, not prejudice or transphobia.
 Biological sex affects every part of us, down to the cellular level.
-Women and men are more similar than different (we’re all human beings) but our sex informs our bodily structure & function, metabolic processes, and health outcomes.
+Our biological sex informs our bodily structure & function, metabolic processes, and health outcomes.
 Yet you could be forgiven for thinking women are just like men with boobs and an extra hole!
 The internet’s full of misinformed nonsense – and, worryingly, even medical science doesn’t know the half of it.
-Physical differences between women and men are too far-reaching to cover fully but I’ll try to be comprehensive.
-Let’s start with the structure.

-Women are around 30-35% muscle by weight, while men are 40-50% muscle.
+women are around 30-35% muscle by weight, while men are 40-50% muscle.
 This varies a lot by age, health, fitness, body type and genetics.
 Any averagely healthy person can build more muscle by exercising and, to an extent, change the composition of their muscles.
-But women can’t match the bulk or strength of men’s skeletal muscles – unless they artificially raise their androgens by a significant amount, which would be dangerous and a little weird.
+But women can’t match the bulk or strength of men’s skeletal muscles – unless they artificially raise their androgens by a significant amount, which would be dangerous.

-East Germany’s vicious programme of treating young athletes with steroids won many medals, but at tremendous human cost.
+EAST GERMANY’S vicious programme of treating young athletes with steroids won many medals, but at tremendous human cost.
 Hormone doping scandals continue to shake the sporting world, along with confusion over natural variations in biological sex and transgender medications.
-The only clear lesson to be drawn from this is that androgens enhance muscle growth & strength, therefore female humans cannot be as strong or as muscular as males.
+The only clear lesson to be drawn from this is that Testosterone enhances muscle growth & strength.

 Hand grip is one of the most widely-used markers for strength.
 The strongest 10% of females can only beat the bottom 10% of men!
 Weight for weight (lean body mass only), women’s grip remains pretty feeble compared to the men.
 These were large samples that included plenty of fit, young sportswomen with good upper body strength.
 Taking the 60 elite women separately, they were still only as good as an average to weak man.